Search

 Tips for Introducing Textured Foods

-1. Go Slowly: Start with slightly chunkier purees and gradually increase the texture.
+• Go Slowly: Begin with slightly chunkier purees and gradually increase the texture.

-3. Safety First: Always supervise your baby during meals and ensure the food is appropriately sized to prevent choking.
+• Safety First: Always supervise meals and ensure food pieces are small and soft to prevent choking.

 Final Thoughts on Homemade Baby Food Recipes for Beginners